1905–06 FA Cup: Calendar

+Qualifying rounds

+The Football Association reduced the number of places available to non-league clubs in the qualifying rounds of this year's Cup tournament.
+Restructuring of the competition during the 1905 close-season resulted in the temporary suspension of the extra preliminary, fifth qualifying and sixth qualifying rounds, and the permanent abolition of the Intermediate Round, but also allowed up to 24 non-league clubs to qualify for the main draw (although eleven Football League clubs were still required to enter the tournament in the qualifying stages).

+At the end of the fourth qualifying round, the 24 teams progressing to the first round were Stockport County, Barnsley, Hull City, Bradford City, Burton United, Burslem Port Vale, Gainsborough Trinity and Clapton Orient from the Football League along with non-league sides Barrow, Bishop Auckland, Kettering, Crewe Alexandra, Watford, King's Lynn, Northampton Town, Worcester City, Tunbridge Wells Rangers, Norwich City, the Sidcup-based New Crusaders, Brighton & Hove Albion, Swindon Town, Crystal Palace, Staple Hill and Brentford.

+Featuring in the competition proper for the first time were Hull City, Clapton Orient, Barrow, King's Lynn, Worcester City, Tunbridge Wells Rangers, Norwich City, New Crusaders and Staple Hill, while Stockport County had not appeared at this stage since 1893-94 and Watford's predecessor club Watford Rovers had last appeared in 1887-88.
+The current Crystal Palace also claimed a tenuous connection to the original club of that name, which had entered the FA Cup for the final time in 1875-76.

 First Round Proper

 29 of the 40 clubs from the First and Second divisions joined the 24 clubs who came through the qualifying rounds.
-Of the League sides not given byes to this round, Chelsea, Hull City, Leeds City and Clapton Orient were entered at the first qualifying round.
+Of the League sides not given byes to this round, Chelsea, Hull City, Leeds City and Clapton Orient were entered in the first qualifying round.
 Chelsea and Leeds City went out in the third qualifying round (to Crystal Palace and Hull City respectively), while the other two teams qualified.
-Barnsley, Bradford City, Burslem Port Vale, Burton United, Gainsborough Trinity, Glossop and Stockport County were put into the fourth qualifying round, with only Glossop going out, to Brighton & Hove Albion.
-Sixteen non-league clubs joined the eight League sides in winning through to the First Round Proper.
+Barnsley, Bradford City, Burslem Port Vale, Burton United, Gainsborough Trinity, Glossop and Stockport County were entered in the fourth qualifying round, with only Glossop going out (to Brighton & Hove Albion).

-To replace the missing League teams, eleven Southern League sides were given byes to the first round to bring the total number of teams up to 64.
+Eleven Southern League clubs were given byes to the first round to set the total number of teams at this stage at 64.
 These were:

-32 matches were scheduled to be played on 13 January 1906.
-Six matches were drawn and went to replays in the following midweek fixture, of which one went to a second replay the following week.
+32 matches were scheduled to be played on Saturday 13 January 1906.
+Six matches were drawn and went to replays on the following Wednesday or Thursday, while Blackpool and Crystal Palace needed a second replay at Villa Park on the subsequent Monday.

 Second Round Proper

 The 16 second round matches were played on 3 February 1906.
 Six matches were drawn, with the replays taking place in the following midweek fixture.
 One of these, the Brighton & Hove Albion v.
-Middlesbrough match, went to a second replay the following week.
+Middlesbrough match, went to a second replay the following week at Bramall Lane.